whatisinternet/ToTrello/README.md

     $ ToTrello [some other folder with full path]

 ## Contributing

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Fork it ( https://github.com/whatisinternet/totrello/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)